wanttobeamaster/dify-docs/en/getting-started/dify-for-education.md

 5. Once subscribed, your subscription status will update to `Pro(Edu)`.

-## How to Update My Educational Information?
+## How to Update My Educational Information

 ### Update Email